Here is the link

 Many gallstones may show no symptoms but are detected in an ultrasound, which might be done for some other disease.

 Approximately 12% of the population has gallstones but only a few of them cause problems.
 Now, with “Mini Laparoscopic Chole”, you have an option for stitch-less and scar-less surgery.

-OPEN/ CONVENTIONAL CHOLE: Before laparoscopic surgery came in, gall bladder surgery required a long transverse incision in upper right abdomen.
-Patient was required to stay in hospital for 4 to 5 days.
+OPEN/ CONVENTIONAL CHOLE: Before laparoscopic surgery came in, gall bladder surgery required a long transverse incision in the upper right abdomen.
+The patient was required to stay in the hospital for 4 to 5 days.
 Post-operative pain was significant and return to work was almost for 3 to 4 weeks.

 SINGLE INCISION LAPAROSCOPIC SURGERY: A single incision of 2 cm is given in navel and through which three ports of 5mm size are placed.
 The surgery is technically challenging and reserved for “simple gall bladder”.

 MINI LAPAROSCOPIC CHOLE: The procedure requires one 10 mm port and three 2/3 mm incisions in the upper abdomen.
-As compared to Laparoscopic Chole, the mini laparoscopy has distinctive advantages like decreased post-operative pain, scar less, stitch-less surgery, and shorter hospital stay.
-The procedure can be performed as day care procedure.
+As compared to Laparoscopic Chole, the mini laparoscopy has distinctive advantages like decreased post-operative pain, scarless, stitch-less surgery, and shorter hospital stay.
+The procedure can be performed as a daycare procedure.